Moselle holiday in the holiday region of Cochem

 The Sleeping Beauty of the Moselle: Welcome to Beilstein

-One of the best-known and most romantic places on the Moselle has just 140 residents.
-The enchanting town of Beilstein is a well-known destination and is now even a popular holiday destination for international guests.
-Beilstein owes its great fame primarily to its medieval townscape, which has remained almost untouched for centuries.
-The reasons for this can be found in the history of the winegrowers and farmers of Beilstein, who often lived in poverty up until the 20th century.
+The reasons for this can be found in the history of the winegrowers and farmers of Beilstein, who often lived in poverty until the 20th century.
 Under these simple conditions, no major structural changes could be made.
-Today we say: Fortunately, not much has changed here!
-Because it is the historic half-timbered houses and historic properties that make up the unique, fairytale charm of Beilstein.
+Today we say: Luckily not much has changed here!
+Because it is the historic half-timbered houses and historic properties that give Beilstein its unique, fairytale charm.

 Beilstein: The little town like out of a fairy tale book